caao1981/JobTask/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the website in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.